Yale-NeRD/mind/artifacts/readme.md

 # Artifact evaulation

 ## Summary
-- Please first check NDA and HW requirements; if you plan to use CloudLab, you do not need to sign the NDA with Intel (but please agree with Mellanox's End-User Agreement.
+- Please first check NDA and HW requirements; if you plan to use CloudLab, you do not need to sign the NDA with Intel (but please agree with Mellanox's End-User Agreement as described below).
 - We recommend using our VMs on CloudLab to minimize effort to create VMs.
 You can try rebuild kernel inside those VMs to verify completeness of the source code (we have a script for [rebuild](https://github.com/shsym/mind/blob/main/ctrl_scripts/readme.md#re-build-mind-kernel)).
 - Please find the [list of experiments](https://github.com/shsym/mind/tree/main/artifacts#how-to-run-experiments) and follow the detailed instructions on the linked pages.
+---

 ### NDA Requirements
 - To compile and run the programmable switch side programs by your own, NDA with Intel is required.